janetoderinde/janetoderinde/README.md

 ## Hi there 👋,
 Welcome to my GitHub!
-Here you'll find projects I've worked on using SQL and Python for Data Analysis Thanks for viewing ⚡
+Here you'll find projects I've worked on using SQL and Python for Data Analysis.
+Thanks for viewing. ⚡